huangli712/iQIST/docs/src/ch02/obtain.md

 The newest release of iQIST software package is **v0.6.7 @ 2016.02.13T (testing)**.

-> NOTE:
+!!! note

-> Sometimes the latest commit will not be compiled correctly.
+    Sometimes the latest commit will not be compiled correctly.
 So, please download the released version of iQIST which has an **unique version tag**.

 **Method 2**: